erifo/maze-constructor/README.md

 # maze-constructor
- Generated and solves an ASCII maze.
+Generates and solves an ASCII maze.